Britain calls for job reassurance in Thyssenkrupp, Tata deal

-LONDON (Reuters) - Britain and its trade unions called on Wednesday for Germany’s Thyssenkrupp (TKAG.DE) and India’s Tata Steel (TISC.NS) to keep previous commitments to safeguard Welsh jobs when they merge their European steel operations.
+LONDON, Sept 20 (Reuters) - Britain and its trade unions called on Wednesday for Germany’s Thyssenkrupp and India’s Tata Steel to keep previous commitments to safeguard Welsh jobs when they merge their European steel operations.

 The fate of Tata’s British businesses, including the UK’s largest steelworks at Port Talbot in Wales, has been uncertain since Tata Steel said more than a year ago it planned to sell the British assets following heavy losses.